 - If you're finding it difficult to focus on what someone is saying, try repeating their words in your head. - Always maintain eye contact with the person that you are communicating with, when speaking as well as listening.
 This conveys and also encourages interest in the conversation.

-5.5.4 Problem Solving & Negotiation skills: What is a Problem?
+- 10.5.4 Problem Solving & Negotiation Skills

 As per The Concise Oxford Dictionary (1995), a problem is, "A doubtful or difficult matter requiring a solution"

 All problems contain two elements: